-Daniel L. Buccino is the Clinical Manager of the Johns Hopkins Hospital Broadway Center for Addiction, and, prior to that, he was the Founding Clinical Director of the Johns Hopkins Bayview Medical Center Mood Disorders Clinic.
-He is an Assistant Professor in the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine and the Director of the Johns Hopkins Civility Initiative.
-He is on the clinical faculty at the University School of Maryland School of Social Work and has been on the adjunct faculties of the Smith College, Morgan State, and Catholic University Schools of Social Work.
+Daniel L. Buccino is an Associate Professor in the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine and the Director of the Johns Hopkins Civility Initiative.
+After over 30 years at Hopkins, directing mood disorders and substance use disorders treatment programs in the public mental health system, he has recently expanded his private practice.
+Mr. Buccino has been on the clinical and adjunct faculties at the University of Maryland, Smith College, Morgan State, and Catholic University Schools of Social Work.
 He is a former Chairman of the Maryland Board of Social Work Examiners and a past President of the American Association for Psychoanalysis in Clinical Social Work.
-Mr. Buccino undertook his Lacanian psychoanalytic formation in New York and Paris and has maintained a private practice for many years.
+Mr. Buccino undertook his Lacanian psychoanalytic formation in New York and Paris.

 Daniel Yu, LCSW